Sir John Nicholson, 3rd Baronet: Later life and retirement

 Nicholson retired from medicine in 1969 and lived with his wife at Sunbury-on-Thames, where he indulged in his hobby of sailing.
 He died on 16 March 1986, aged 82.

 Personal life

 Nicholson's father was a prolific and noted architect and designer of ecclesiastical buildings and war memorials.
-Sir John's grandfather, Sir Charles Nicholson, 1st Baronet (1808 - 1903), was an English-Australian politician, university founder, explorer, pastoralist, antiquarian and philanthropist.
-He was a founding member of the University of Sydney.
+Sir John's grandfather, Sir Charles Nicholson, 1st Baronet (1808–1903), was an English-Australian politician, explorer, pastoralist, antiquarian, philanthropist, and was a founding member of the University of Sydney.
 Sir John's paternal uncles were the stained glass designer Archibald Keightley Nicholson and the organist, composer, and founder of the Royal School of Church Music, Sydney Nicholson.
 Sir John's maternal uncle was Sydney Olivier, 1st Baron Olivier, and his cousin was the English actor Laurence Olivier.

 Nicholson's father-in-law was John MacNeice (1866–1942), who was Bishop of Down, Connor and Dromore between 1934 and 1942.
 His brother-in-law was the poet Louis MacNeice.
 Nicholson and his wife, Caroline, had a childless marriage; she died in a car accident in 1981.